 Mr. McDaniel has a Bachelor’s degree in Electrical Engineering and Master’s degree in Computer Science, with a focus in information security.
-He has two children, a 16-year-old son and an 11-year-old daughter, and when he has time enjoys wood carving, drawing portraits, and playing with his backyard forge.
+He is married to his life-long friend, Taryn, and has two children, 17 and 12, and two stepchildren, 21 and 18.
+When he has time, he enjoys wood carving, drawing portraits, and playing with his backyard forge.

 Mason McDaniel's official government portrait.